European shares touch all-time peak

 London

-London’s FTSE 100 rose to a more than five-month high on Friday as China’s economic growth met expectations and the pound slid after weak British retail sales raised the prospect of an imminent interest rate cut by the Bank of England.
+London’s FTSE 100 rose to a more than five-month high on Friday as China’s economic growth met expectations and sterling slid after weak British retail sales raised the prospect of an imminent interest rate cut by the Bank of England.

-The exporter-heavy index surged 0.9 per cent, boosted by miners, as China’s 2019 growth came in within Beijing’s target range and signalled an improvement in business sentiment following a de-escalation of the trade war with the United States.
+The exporter-heavy index surged 0.9 per cent, boosted by miners, as China’s 2019 growth came in within Beijing’s target range and signalled an improvement in business sentiment following a de-escalation of the trade war with the US.

-Companies that book most of their earnings in the US dollar such as AstraZeneca, GlaxoSmithKline and Diageo also rose, helping the blue-chip bourse bag its first weekly gain of the new decade.
+Companies that book most of their earnings in US dollars such as AstraZeneca, GlaxoSmithKline and Diageo also rose, helping the blue-chip bourse bag its first weekly gain of the new decade.

 Europe